dylan-chong/ex-composer-bot/notes.md

 # Composition bot #

 ## TODOs ##
-- Rule of the octave

-- Create pitches from string
+- Create pitches from string - Pitch.of
+  - constant for ","
+  - adn roman chord
+  - and more

+- Add more tests for Rule of the octave
+- Add 7th chords in Rule of the octave
 - Rename Chord to BaseChord because notes not specific

 - [BIG] PartimentoChordsGenerator